blackbing/react-numeral-input/README.md

 # react-numeral-input

-It is very tiny commponent which is a replacement of HTML input element for post-editing format of number values.
+It is a very tiny component which is a replacement of HTML input element for post-editing format of number values.

 ex.
 1000000 -> 1,000,000